 5] Enable CAPTCHA

 The Brute Force attack can be prevented by using the CAPTCHA.
-It is a great way to delay the process or stop the process completely if the attack is being carried out by a robot or an AI.
-In some cases, the attacker will breach the CAPTCHA by using some tools.
+It is a great way to delay or stop the process completely if a robot or AI is carrying out the attack.
+In some cases, the attacker may bypass the CAPTCHA using specialized tools.
 However, not all attackers are equipped with this tool and hence, you should configure this feature.
 But keep in mind that CAPTCHAs are not really user-friendly and can deteriorate user experience.

 Read: What is a Credential Stuffing Attack.